This page will discuss containers and container images, as well as their use in operations and solution development.

 If you are looking for the container images for a Kubernetes

-release (such as v1.31, the latest minor release),
+release (such as v1.33, the latest minor release),

-Download Kubernetes.
+visit Download Kubernetes.

 Image names

-Images can also include a registry hostname; for example: fictional.registry.example/imagename
+Images can also include a registry hostname; for example: fictional.registry.example/imagename,

-and possibly a port number as well; for example: fictional.registry.example:10443/imagename
+and possibly a port number as well; for example: fictional.registry.example:10443/imagename.

 If you don't specify a registry hostname, Kubernetes assumes that you mean the Docker public registry.